pmeghna/composite-integration/README.md

 Run
 ====
-Example 2 of Islam and Hossain (2009) can run in a linux macine with the following instructions:
+Example 2 of Islam and Hossain (2009) can run in a linux machine with the following instructions:

 $ g++ composite.cpp